Callan Chythlook-Sifsof

 Callan Chythlook-Sifsof (born February 14, 1989) is an American Olympic snowboarder who has competed in snowboard cross since 2005.
-She is a Yupik/Inupiaq.
-She is the first native of Alaska to compete in the Olympics.
+She is Yupik/Inupiaq.
+She is the first Alaska Native person to compete in the Olympics.

 Biography

 Early life

-Chythlook-Sifsof grew up in Aleknagik (a rural fishing village of about 300 people, on the coast of the Bering Sea) and Dillingham, Alaska; she moved with her mother to Girdwood, Anchorage, Alaska to be closer to the Alyeska Resort.
-She is a Yupik/Inupiaq Eskimo.
+Chythlook-Sifsof grew up in Aleknagik (a rural fishing village of about 300 people) and Dillingham, Alaska; she moved with her mother to Girdwood, Anchorage, Alaska to be closer to the Alyeska Resort.
+She is Yup'ik and Inupiaq.

 2006–14

 In 2006, she was invited to her first Winter X Games competition and won a silver medal in 2011.
 She won the U.S. National Championships in Tamarack, Idaho, in 2007.
 In 2008, she won the Jeep King of the Mountain World snowboard series in Sun Valley, Idaho.
 Her best World Cup finishes were 3rd place in Furano, Japan, in 2006, and 2nd place in Arosa, Switzerland, in 2011.
 She did not compete in 2009 due to a knee injury.

 It was announced on January 26, 2010, that Chythlook-Sifsof made the 2010 U.S. Winter Olympic Team.
 She placed 21st in the qualifying round of women's snowboard cross, and did not advance.
 It was the first time a native of Alaska competed in the Olympics.

 In 2012, she had two top-ten World Cup finishes, but then suffered a knee injury that sidelined her for the rest of the season.
 In 2014, she retired from snowboarding after three back-to-back knee surgeries, and then injuring her knee again.

 In February 2014, during the 2014 Winter Olympics, in Sochi, Russia, for which she did not qualify, Chythlook-Sifsof came out publicly as gay, saying she did so in support of ongoing protests of Russia's anti-LGBTQ laws.
 She stated "it's important to come out and take a stand and show the world that it's not OK to be a bigot."